daddyauro/alx-system_engineering-devops/0x00-shell_basics/README.md

-delete the file betty is in /tmp/my_first_directory
+Delete the directory my_first_directory that is in the /tmp directory.